phone icon

 • St. James Mercy Hospital, Hornell.

-The penalties are part of the “third leg” of Medicare’s pay-for-performance programs, which are designed to reward those hospitals that do well in terms of patient safety and penalize those that do not.
+The penalties are part of the “third leg” of Medicare’s pay-for-performance programs, designed to reward those hospitals that do well in patient safety and penalize those that do not.

-The Hospital-Acquired Condition (HAC) Reduction Program began by penalizing those facilities that had high readmission rates.
+The Hospital-Acquired Condition (HAC) Reduction Program began by penalizing facilities with high readmission rates.
 Then, bonuses and penalties were assigned based on 24 quality measures.
 Both of these programs are in their second year.
-When the new penalties are added, some hospitals could be at risk of losing more than five percent of their total Medicare payments.
+When the new penalties are added, some hospitals could risk losing more than five percent of their total Medicare payments.

 The Problem with Hospital-Acquired Infections

 The number of HAIs across the nation is dropping.
-But they are not falling fast enough to meet standards set by the government.
-Furthermore, antibiotic-resistant strains of HAIs are simply hard to fight.
+However, they need to fall faster to meet the standards set by the government.
+Furthermore, antibiotic-resistant strains of HAIs are hard to fight.

 In 2012, an estimated one in eight hospital patients suffered a preventable complication—many of them HAIs.
 The Centers for Disease Control and Prevention estimates that one in 25 patients suffers from an HAI on any given day.
 These infections and related complications cost the healthcare industry billions and cost many patients their lives.